Things to Do | Visit Chiba | Latest update:2022/11/17

 You’ll always get the smell of incense when in Buddhist temples.
 Interestingly, spices used in incense go hand in hand with Buddhism, as they made their way across the Asian continent along with those who spread teachings and founded temples.
 Spices are used to cleanse the senses and “ward off” evil, and also physically to rub into your hands before entering the temple and engaging in worship.

-We had a rare experience here of making our own “scent”, using a purely custom combination of powdered spices: anise, nutmeg, cinnamon, cloves, sandalwood, borneol, and others.
+We had a rare experience here of making our own “scent”, using a purely custom combination of powdered spices.
 First examining the spices, smelling them, then taking small spoonfuls to combine with one another, our unique scent was soon finished.
 Ryoyu, the monk here, told us that this was an early form of perfume, or a way to mark your presence in different places that you visited.
 Now, many still use their own combinations of spices in the letters they write, or in places in their homes.

 The sights, smells, meditative writing, and small hike made this a very manageable spiritual experience.
 For a slightly remote location, beautiful nature, and “101” crash course in Buddhist activities, Myo-on-in Temple is a highly recommended stop if you’re coming to Tateyama.